The Best Tips for Switching Specialties in Nursing 987839088534212 [9:30 AM] Katie Iglewski

 Do you feel burnt out from patient care and need to take on a position where you won’t be in contact with patients as much?

-Are you sitting behind a desk and wishing you could spend more time with patients?
+Are you sitting behind a desk and wishing to spend more time with patients?

 #2: Am I Happy in a Hospital Setting?